 What is Household Hazardous Waste (HHW)?

-The Environmental Protection Agency (EPA) considers some leftover household products that can catch fire, react, or explode under certain circumstances, or that are corrosive or toxic, as HHW.
-Products, such as paints, household cleaners, oils, batteries, fluorescents, electronics, pharmaceuticals, gardening products and pesticides, can contain chemicals and hazardous ingredients that harm the enviroment and can even be deadly.
+The Environmental Protection Agency (EPA) and the State of California considers some household products that can catch fire, react, or explode under certain circumstances, or that are corrosive or toxic, as HHW.
+Products, such as paints, household cleaners, oils, batteries, fluorescents, electronics, pharmaceuticals, gardening products and pesticides, can contain chemicals and hazardous ingredients that harm the environment and can even be deadly.
 Words such as danger, warning, caution, poisonous, corrosive, toxic and flammable on the labels of common household products tell you these products may be harmful, even deadly, to you, to your children, to your pets, or to the environment.
 Even if the products’ labels do not contain the word “hazardous” they may be just as hazardous as any industrial waste.
-When these products are no longer wanted and are destined for disposal they become “household hazardous waste” also known as “HHW.”
 These products require special care when you dispose of them.

-HHW should never be thrown into the trash or washed down the household or storm drains or abandoned – that is the law!
-For health, safety and environmental reasons it is illegal to dispose of HHW in the garbage, sewers, down household or storm drains, and they cannot be abandoned.
+HHW should never be thrown in the trash, washed down drains, or abandoned.
+Improper disposal is illegal.
 Hazardous chemicals can “pass through” wastewater treatment processes or storm drains and get discharged into the environment.
-This occurs because wastewater treatment plants are not designed to remove hazardous chemicals from wastewater, and many storm drains flow directly to the Bay without any treatment at all.
-HHW thrown into the garbage can injure workers during collection or mix with other chemicals when buried in a landfill.
-Groundwater used for drinking or irrigation can be contaminated when waste products are poured onto or seep into the ground.
+Wastewater treatment plants are not designed to remove hazardous chemicals from wastewater, and many storm drains flow directly to the Bay without any treatment at all.
+HHW thrown into the garbage can injure workers during collection or react with other chemicals when buried in a landfill.
+Groundwater used for drinking or irrigation can be contaminated when waste products are poured onto, or seep into, the ground.

 Where do I find HHW?